Urban pollution particles can penetrate skin

 The bottom line?
 Sun modifies skin's behaviour, making it more spot-prone.

 Skin is in need of specific protection to shield it from UV rays.
 The first step?
 Broad-spectrum UV protection covering both UVA and UVB.
-Opt for fluid, oil-free and non-comedogenic textures.
+Opt for fluid and non-comedogenic textures.

 Stress aggravates blemish-prone complexions